-Unless you’re religious (which I am not) then asking the question “what is the meaning of life?” doesn’t make sense.
+Unless you’re religious (which I am not), the question “what is the meaning of life?” doesn’t make much sense.
 The word “meaning” implies there’s an unwritten plan by someone or thing.
 “Purpose” on the other hand is defined as the goal or reason for doing something.
 Why do you do the things you do or what’s the purpose of life?
 This has a simple answer: the purpose of life is to survive and reproduce.

 Everything is about sex and survival